-The library currently assumes that a char is 8 bits, a short is 16 bits, an int is 16 or 32 bits, and a long is 32 bits.
 The PackData macro is a half-hearted attempt to deal with the possibility of 32 bit shorts.
 However, much more work is needed to make this work properly.

 Deriving the Correct Extension Opcode

 The remaining problem a writer of an extension stub procedure faces that the core protocol does not face is to map from the call to the proper major and minor opcodes.
 While there are a number of strategies, the simplest and fastest is outlined below.